MrRonfo/openhab-smarther/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 The following instructions are mapped to my environment, where I have:
-- an OpenHAB v2.4 home server, running on Raspberry Pi 3 model B+
+- an OpenHAB v2.4 home server, installed on a Raspberry Pi 3 model B+ using openHABian v1.4.1
-- an Nginx web server with PHP, running on Raspberry Pi 3 model B
+- an Nginx web server with PHP, installed on a Raspberry Pi 3 model B
 - just one Smarther chronothermostat to be controlled

 Smarther chronothermostat (product code X8000) is produced by Bticino (https://www.smarther.bticino.it) and doesn't support the OpenWebNet protocol.